How Does Degree Classification Work in the UK?

 Do employers really care about degree classification?

 Many employers specify a minimum classification (usually 2:1) as a filter for graduate roles, especially in competitive sectors like law, finance, and consulting.
 However, experience, skills, and other qualifications become more important as your career progresses.
+After a few years of work experience, your classification matters much less.

 Can I improve my classification after graduating?